In Part One of this tutorial series, we explained how to use WordPress widgets and in Part 2, we explained how to configure a text widget.

 ( WordPress Links widget: ‘Select Link Category’ drop-down menu)

-As the above example shows, you can display specific links to your site visitors (e.g. a list for a specific link category only), and add multiple lists of links to the sidebar.
+As the above example shows, you can display specific external links to your site visitors (e.g. a list for a specific link category only), and add multiple lists of links to the sidebar area.

-This is the end of part 3 of this tutorial series on using WordPress widgets.
+This is the end of section 3 of this tutorial series.